ChASE-library/ChASE/_sources/module.rst.txt

    module/chasempiproperties

-3. The class ``ChaseMpiDLAInterface`` defines the virtual functions required for the implementation of ``ChaseMpiDLA``.

-4. ``ChaseMpi`` defines the ChASE-MPI class.
+3. ``ChaseMpi`` defines the ChASE-MPI class.
 It is an templated classes with two types required: an implementation of ``ChaseMpiDLAInterface`` and the scalar type to be used in the applications.